-This ERO Reliability Risk Priorities report (RISC report) presents the results of the RISC's continued work to strategically define and prioritize risks to the reliable operation of the BPS and thereby provide recommendations to the Board regarding the approach that NERC, the ERO, and industry should take to enhance reliability and manage those risks.
+This ERO Reliability Risk Priorities Report (RISC Report) presents the results of the RISC's continued work to strategically define and prioritize risks to the reliable operation of the BPS and thereby provide recommendations to the Board regarding the approach that NERC, the ERO, and industry should take to enhance reliability and manage those risks.

-ERO Enterprise is interpreted to mean NERC, the Regional Entities, and the technical committees of NERC.
+&lt;sup>1 ERO Enterprise is interpreted to mean NERC, the Regional Entities, and the technical committees of NERC.